Research & education centers

 - Develop global Commercialization Road Map strategies for each new innovation project, including IP protection strategies and partner searches.

-The Supercomputing Center of the University of Nizhni Novgorod (UNN-SC) is a member of the national system of supercomputing centers, which was formed in Russian Federation in 2011-2012 in the framework of the National project “Supercomputing Education”.
-UNN-SC is one of the main departments of the University of Nizhni Novgorod (UNN) oriented on training and research in the field of supercomputing technologies and high-performance computing.
+The Supercomputing Center of the University of Nizhny Novgorod (UNN-SC) is a member of the national system of supercomputing centers, which was formed in Russian Federation in 2011-2012 in the framework of the National project “Supercomputing Education”.
+UNN-SC is one of the main departments of the University of Nizhny Novgorod (UNN) oriented on training and research in the field of supercomputing technologies and high-performance computing.

 Innovation Technology Center

-The Innovation &Technology Centre of Lobachevsky State University of Nizhni Novgorod facilitates the interaction between its research units and industries.
+The Innovation &Technology Centre of Lobachevsky State University of Nizhny Novgorod facilitates the interaction between its research units and industries.

 UNN develops an infrastructure for knowledge transfer that includes a system for interaction with external companies, organizations, and research institutions.
-The University’s Innovation Technology Center provides a link between inventors and investors in the region of Nizhni Novgorod and in the whole of the Volga Federal District.
-UNN conducts research together with major Russian scientific centers of the Russian Academy of Sciences, Russian and foreign centers for innovations and research, and hitech companies (Intel, Microsoft, National Instruments, Mera, Teleca, etc.)
+The University’s Innovation Technology Center provides a link between inventors and investors in the region of Nizhny Novgorod and in the whole of the Volga Federal District.
+UNN conducts research together with major Russian scientific centers of the Russian Academy of Sciences, Russian and foreign centers for innovations and research, and hitech companies.

 Biodiversity and Biologically Active Substances Education Centre